The following requirements must be met by physicians seeking certification in the subspecialty of Pain Management:

 - Submit a completed application, required documentation and application fee prior to the application deadline of the year in which the examination is to be taken.

-An exam fee of $600 must be submitted with your completed application.
+An exam fee of $600 must accompany your completed application.
 No application will be considered complete until all fees have been paid.

 Exam Dates and Deadlines